How to lower gas bill and pinch a penny or two with the help of DoNotPay

 Coronavirus outbreak made many people stop working, and they lost a regular source of income.
 Bills didn’t stop coming, and a lot of people started struggling to pay all financial obligations for various services.
 DoNotPay decided to give a hand to all people in need.
 Our app will help you apply for easier payment conditions in a few easy steps:

-- Access DoNotPay in a web browser or the iOS app
+- Access DoNotPay in a

 - Scroll down the main page until you find the “Corona Relief” field